 Under Ed Callan’s leadership, Callan started supporting United Way Bay Area (UWBA) in the early 1970s.
 Since then, we've expanded our support to include an annual employee giving campaign across all Callan office locations.
 Through the campaign, employees are able to give to their local United Way to reach hundreds of nonprofits in their area.
 And we're proud to say our campaign participation rate has increased every year to over 80%!

-Just this year, UWBA partnered with Salesforce to launch Philanthropy Cloud—a new technology platform that connects companies and employees to the causes they care about.
+In 2018, UWBA partnered with Salesforce to launch Philanthropy Cloud—a new technology platform that connects companies and employees to the causes they care about.
 The United Way has long partnered with over 60,000 companies worldwide on workplace giving, employee volunteerism, and other social purpose activities.
-Now, companies have a simpler, easier way to help their employees change the world, and Callan is one of the first companies to participate!
+Now, companies have a simpler, easier way to help their employees change the world, and Callan was one of the first companies to participate!

 Callan's Bay Area Philanthropy